Lost Family Trust Deed – can I replace it?

-- In 2007 Neil suddenly starts to use the Trust.
-He purchases properties and businesses under the Trust name.
+- In 2007 Neil suddenly starts to use the Family Trust.
+He purchases properties and businesses under the Family Trust name.

-- Neil and his adviser take a photocopy of the original signed Trust deed.
+- Neil and his adviser take a photocopy of the original signed Family Trust deed.

-- As is often the case the original Trust deed goes missing.
+- Sadly the original Family Trust deed goes missing.

-- Thanks to the latest fad of banks complying with the “know your customer” a bank demands to see the original deed.
+- Thanks to the latest fad of banks wanting to “know your customer” the bank demands to see the original Family Trust deed.

 - Neil pleads with the bank.
 But to no available.
-The bank freezes the Trust’s bank account.
-It won’t release the bank account until they cite the original Deed.
+The bank freezes the Family Trust’s bank account.

-- Desperate Neil goes back to the law firm that originally prepared the Deed.
+- Desperate Neil goes back to the law firm that originally prepared the Family Trust deed.
 The law firm produces a safe custody packet with documents.
 One document is a photocopy of the Trust deed.
 It is identical to the copy Neil already has.

 - Neil now races to the Court seeking an order that the copy is now to be the original Trust deed.